canonical/kubeflow-rocks/jupyter-scipy/CONTRIBUTING.md

-# Contributing to Jupyter-SciPy Rock
+# Contributing to Jupyter-SciPy rock

 ## Overview
-This Rock is built based on three upstream Dockerfiles from the Kubeflow project:
+This rock is built based on three upstream Dockerfiles from the Kubeflow project:

 - [Base Dockerfile](https://github.com/kubeflow/kubeflow/blob/v1.10.0/components/example-notebook-servers/base/Dockerfile)
 - [Jupyter Dockerfile](https://github.com/kubeflow/kubeflow/blob/v1.10.0/components/example-notebook-servers/jupyter/Dockerfile)
 - [Jupyter-SciPy Dockerfile](https://github.com/kubeflow/kubeflow/blob/v1.10.0/components/example-notebook-servers/jupyter-scipy/Dockerfile)

-If you are updating this Rock, ensure you check the above Dockerfiles from top to bottom to track any modifications.
+If you are updating this rock, ensure you check the above Dockerfiles from top to bottom to track any modifications.

 ## Architecture and Scope
 The upstream Dockerfiles use `s6` to build images for different architectures, including ARM support.
-However, for this Rock, we are skipping `s6` because we are not building for ARM.
+However, for this rock, we are skipping `s6` because we are not building for ARM.

 Additionally, we are skipping the following parts from the upstream Dockerfiles:
 - [`base/Dockerfile#L73`](https://github.com/kubeflow/kubeflow/blob/v1.10.0/components/example-notebook-servers/base/Dockerfile#L73)